Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 Former President Barack Obama's signature health care law mandates 10 essential benefits are provided by all plans sold on the federal and state health insurance marketplaces, including maternity care before and after your baby is born.
 Obamacare health care plans must also cover checkups, routine and emergency care, and hospital care/procedures.

 Obamacare also guarantees what a health insurance provider can’t do.
 They can’t impose a cap on in-network coverage or cancel your insurance policy after they’ve reached a certain limit.
 You can’t be denied care or charged more money if you’re sick or have a pre-existing medical condition.
 And since pregnancy is considered a pre-existing condition, insurers can’t deny you coverage.
 They also can’t force you to pay endless out-of-pocket costs.
 That’s what having a deductible and a maximum out-of-pocket limit is for.

-Note: These rules and regulations do not apply to short term health plans, which, under the Trump administration, can last up to three years.
+Note: These rules and regulations do not apply to short term health plans, which, based on rules passed during the Trump administration, can last up to three years.
 In fact, short term health insurance generally does not cover maternity care.
 If you're pregnant and in need of health insurance, shop your state marketplace.
-Federal open enrollment for 2019 runs for Nov.
-1 to Dec.
-15. Many low-income-to-middle American families qualify for Obamacare subsidies or Medicaid.
+Federal open enrollment for 2022 starts Nov.
+1. Find out how to enroll in your state.
+Many low-income-to-middle American families qualify for Obamacare subsidies or Medicaid.

 With all this in mind, here's how to find the right health insurance policy when pregnant.